NickBot-dev/post-install-config/README.md

 </p>
 <p>
-Users are the individuals who create support tickets — typically your customers, clients, or end-users.
-They are the ones seeking help, not the staff responding to tickets.
-Users can Submit Support Requests, Track Ticket Status, Receive Notifications, & have User Profiles & History.
+Users are the individuals who create support tickets — typically the customers, clients, or end-users.
+Users are the ones seeking help, not the staff responding to tickets.
+Users can submit support requests, track ticket status, receive notifications, and have user profiles & history.

 </p>